Human Worlds in Focus

 Imagining Human Worlds brings together Common Ground Research Networks concerned with how people learn, interpret, believe, communicate, create meaning, and develop human-centered futures.

-The participating Networks connect work across the humanities, education, digital pedagogy, religion, ethics, and human-centered AI.
+The participating Networks connect work across the humanities, education, digital pedagogy, ethics, and human-centered AI.
 Together, they create a shared space for fields that often overlap in questions of human life and meaning, but are separated by professional, institutional, or disciplinary boundaries.

 For 2027, New Directions in the Humanities Research Network serves as the host Network, helping shape this year’s emphasis while inviting exchange across the wider human ecology of Common Ground.